appcircleio/appcircle-docusaurus/docs/infrastructure/ios-build-infrastructure.md

 Depending on which Xcode version you select, Appcircle creates a brand new virtual machine running.

-- If your selected pool from config is "Default Intel Pool", virtual machine will be macOS Monterey `v12.5.1 `.
+- If your selected pool from config is "Default Intel Pool", virtual machine will be macOS Monterey `v12.5.1`.

-- If your selected pool from config is "Default M1 Pool", there is two option for virtual machine.
+- If your selected pool from config is "Default M1 Pool", there are two options for virtual machine.
-- If you select Xcode 14.3 or later, virtual machine will be macOS Ventura `v13.2.1 `.
+  - If you select Xcode 14.3 or later, virtual machine will be macOS Ventura `v13.2.1`.
-- If you select Xcode 14.2 or earlier, virtual machine will be macOS Big Sur `v12.5.1 `.
+  - If you select Xcode 14.2 or earlier, virtual machine will be macOS Monterey `v12.5.1`.

 :::caution

-If you select Xcode 14.3 or later and Default Intel Pool, your build will not start.
+If you select Xcode 14.3 or later and "Default Intel Pool", your build will not start.
 Because Xcode 14.3 or later requires a Mac running macOS Ventura 13.0 or later.

 :::